Post 250 – by Gautam Shah

 Human body is a segmented system.
 Each of the segments has varied needs of stability, comfort and need for transition to other positions.
-Some human body positions are substantially formed by the individual segments, but many others are operational in consonance with other segments.
-Stability of the body depends upon the stability of its individual segments and the state of composition of the segments.
+Some human body positions are substantially formed by the individual limbs, but many others are operational in consonance with other limbs.
+Stability of the body depends upon the stability of the individual limbs and the state of composition of the limbs.

 Gravity is the major force that affects the equilibrium of individual parts, and the body system as whole.
 Individual parts readjust to contribute the stability of the system, where for some reason their contribution fall short other segments augment that effort.